Dhanurdhar-Sharma/shoe-authentication-tool/README.md

 # shoe-authentication-tool
 # 👟 Shoe Authenticity Verification Web App

-A Flask-based web application that uses a deep learning model to verify the authenticity of branded shoes based on images from multiple angles (logo, side, top, sole, etc.).
+A Flask-based web application that uses a deep learning model to verify the authenticity of branded shoes based on multiple angle images (logo, side, top, sole, etc.).

+---

 ## 🔧 Features